 Genealogy websites are making more and more records available online.
 But you’ll still need to go to the source to access certain documents.
-Write successful request letters with these six tips for ordering records from libraries and archives:
+Write successful request letters with these six tips for ordering records from libraries, archives and courthouses:

-- Before you send a request, search the library’s or archive’s website to verify that it has the materials you need.
-If you can’t find the information, e-mail or call the reference or genealogy desk and ask.
+Before you send a request, search the repository’s website to verify that it has the materials you need.
+If you can’t find the information, email or call the reference or genealogy desk and ask.

-- Look online for the library’s instructions for requesting records.
+Once you’ve verified that you’re in the right place, look online for specific instructions from the library, archive or courthouse.
 Follow them exactly, providing relevant, specific information about the ancestor who’s the subject of the record.
-Use the format specified (such as e-mail or a typed letter) and include any fees.
+Use the format specified (such as email or a typed letter) and include any fees.

-- Double-check the name spellings and dates in your request to eliminate typos (which can make the record impossible for a librarian to find).
+Double-check the name spellings and dates in your request to eliminate typos (which can make the record impossible to find).
 Include any nicknames or maiden names the ancestor may appear with.

-- Be realistic: Don’t ask a librarian to search several years’ worth of records, or to hand you a completed pedigree chart.
-If the scope of your request goes beyond the time a librarian can devote to it, he or she may recommend you hire a private researcher.
+Don’t ask a librarian, archivist or county clerk to search several years’ worth of records, or to hand you a completed pedigree chart.
+Keep in mind that these folks have plenty of responsibilities and may have a large backlog of genealogy record requests.
+If the scope of your request goes beyond the time a person can devote to it, he or she may recommend you hire a private researcher.